Which are the best PEMF Machines?

 For other types of clinic, low intensity is a much better match, and exacerbations are very unlikely.
 We’ve supplied low-intensity systems to almost every imaginable type of therapist and clinic, and the overwhelming feedback is that they provide a valuable boost to the results those therapists see from their core therapy.

-No doubt much of this is due to the fact that most complementary therapies seek to reduce stress and calm the autonomic nervous system (just as low-intensity PEMF does).
+No doubt much of this is due to the fact that most complementary therapies seek to reduce stress and calm the autonomic nervous system (just as a low-intensity PEMF mat does).

 Like a Sledge Hammer to Crack a Nut

-The more-is-better approach may sound appealing at first until you realise that even when you do dial them down, the minimum intensities on high-intensity systems are from thousands to hundreds of thousands of microTesla!
+The more-is-better approach may sound appealing at first until you realise that even when you do dial them down, the minimum intensities on high-intensity systems are from thousands of microTesla (hundreds of gauss) to hundreds of thousands of microTesla (thousands of gauss)!

 Distributors of high-intensity systems often use comparative intensity charts showing gauss/microTesla values almost like the 0-to-60 mph rating for cars.
-Despite the fact that our bodies are not like cars, it’s the same mechanistic argument: more power equals more acceleration.
-If that kind of thinking were true of the human body, then eating as much food as possible ought to lead to better nutrition and health (rather than obesity, heart disease and cancer).
+Despite the fact that our bodies are infinitely more complex than cars, it’s the same mechanistic argument: more power equals more acceleration.
+If that kind of thinking were true of the human body, then eating as much food as possible ought to lead to better nutrition and health (rather than obesity, heart disease, type 2 diabetes and cancer).

 In fact the claim that “Higher Intensity Is Better” has very little scientific foundation, even when applied to the area where it should be strongest: tissue repair.